lucaspiller/sociable/readme.txt

 == Installation ==

-Download, Upgrading, Installation:

-Upgrade

-1. First deactivate Sociable

-1. Remove the `sociable` directory

-**Install**

-1. Unzip the `sociable.zip` file.

-1. Upload the the `sociable` folder (not just the files in it!) to your `wp-contents/plugins` folder.
-If you're using FTP, use 'binary' mode.

-**Activate**

-1. In your WordPress administration, go to the Plugins page

-1. Activate the Sociable plugin and a subpage for Sociable will appear

-   in your Options menu.
+= From your WordPress dashboard (Automatic Installation) =

+1. Visit your Wordpress dashboard.
+2. Visit 'Plugins' then click 'Add New'.
+3. Search for 'Sociable'.
+4. Activate Sociable from your Plugins page.

+= From WordPress.org (Manual Installation) =

+1. Download Sociable.
+2. Upload the 'sociable' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...).
+3. Activate Sociable from your Plugins page.

+= Once Activated =

+1. Visit your Wordpress dashboard.
+2. Click the 'Sociable' menu (at the bottom).

+= Upgrading from a previous version =

+1. Visit your Wordpress dashboard.
+2. Click 'Plugins'.
+3. Click 'Update Now' in the 'Sociable' section.

+Alternatively follow the instructions above to install the plugin manually, deleting any old 'sociable' directory.

-If you find any bugs or have any ideas, please mail me.
+If you find any bugs or have any ideas, please discuss it in the [support forums](https://wordpress.org/support/plugin/sociable).

-**Advanced Users**

-For advanced use of the plugin, see the [Sociable](http://www.blogplay.com/sociable-for-wordpress) page on [Blogplay](http://www.blogplay.com/plugin)